Mount Everest: Flora and fauna

 Yaks are often used to haul gear for Mount Everest climbs.
-They can haul 100 kg (220 pounds), have thick fur and large lungs.
-Other animals in the region include the Himalayan tahr which is sometimes eaten by the snow leopard.
+They can haul around 100 kg (220 pounds), have thick fur and large lungs.
+Other animals in the region include the Himalayan tahr, which is sometimes the prey of the snow leopard.
 The Himalayan black bear can be found up to about 14000 ft and the red panda is also present in the region.
 One expedition found a surprising range of species in the region including a pika and ten new species of ants.

+Conservation

+From the Nepalese side, Everest is protected as part of Sagarmatha National Park, while from the Chinese side the mountain is protected as part of Qomolangma National Nature Reserve.

 Climate

 Mount Everest has an ice cap climate (Köppen EF) with all months averaging well below freezing.

 Climate change

 The base camp for Everest expeditions based out of Nepal is located by Khumbu Glacier, which is rapidly thinning and destabilizing due to climate change, making it unsafe for climbers.
 As recommended by the committee formed by Nepal's government to facilitate and monitor mountaineering in the Everest region, Taranath Adhikari—the director general of Nepal's tourism department—said they have plans to move the base camp to a lower altitude.
 This would mean a longer distance for climbers between the base camp and Camp 1.
-However, the present base camp is still useful and could still serve its purpose for three to four years.
-The move may happen by 2024, per officials.
+Although officials had initially stated that the move might happen by 2024, resistance from the climbing and Sherpa communities resulted in the move being put on hold, in part because there is no viable alternative camp location that would allow climbers to pass through the icefall in the safer early morning hours.